dave6502/avitab_georefs/README.md

 ### scripts/reorganise.py

-Reorganises the chart files into a standard structure grouped by aerodrome and chart type.
+Reorganises the chart files into a standard structure grouped by aerodrome and chart type with PDFs renamed more descriptively.

-The downloaded AIRAC charts from UK NATS require reorganisation since the raw downloaded PDFs have just numeric names (e.g. 123456.pdf) that provide no information about the chart's content, aerodrome, or chart type.
-Also, organising charts in a deeply structured directory layout (by ICAO code, aerodrome, and chart type) makes it easier to locate and manage charts within Avitab itself.
+The downloaded AIRAC charts from UK NATS require reorganisation since the raw downloaded PDFs have unhelpful numeric names (e.g. 123456.pdf).
+Also, organising charts in a deeply structured directory layout (by ICAO code, aerodrome, and chart type) makes the number of files/folders shown in an Avitab page smaller.
+It's thus quicker to scroll/select through the folder hierarchy when using the Avitab folder browser.

+When the PDFs are reorganised/renamed, the aerodrome HTML files are also relinked in the local unzipped UK NATS AIP website.
+So this can still be browsed offline as normal.

 Usage example: